Skip to content

 June 29, 2012, Kentucky baked at 105 degrees, two degrees higher than the day before when Louisville set a record for the hottest day in June.

 June 29, 2019, a record number of faith groups joined Lexington’s Pride Festival.
-The gathering had about 200 vendors, and a record 20 of them were with religious groups.
+The gathering had about 200 vendors, and a record 20 represented spiritual groups.

-June 29, 2021, more than 40 million Americans sat in the crosshairs of a triple-digit heat wave, as some locations soared over 120 degrees as records fell across the West.
+June 29, 2021, more than 40 million Americans were in the crosshairs of a triple-digit heat wave, with some spots soaring over 120 degrees as records fall across the West.
 Seven states declared heat warnings for human health.

 June 29, 2022, Lexington Ok’d a new professional soccer franchise and a stadium off Newton Pike.
 The club broke ground on a different site the following year off the I-75 Athens-Boonesboro exit.
 Meanwhile, Parkette Drive Inn, Lexington’s oldest and most nostalgic restaurant, closed.